csgis/kgr_finder/README.txt

 Plugin Builder Results

-Your plugin FindOSMData was created in:
+Your plugin KgrFinder was created in:
     /Users/tonischonbuchner/Library/Application Support/QGIS/QGIS3/profiles/default/python/plugins/find_osm_data

 Your QGIS plugin directory is located at: